 It’s rare that a male friend has opened up to me, and I’m always there for those who want to.
 But it also rare that men open up at all or seek help/support in general.
 Something that needs to change.

-This is why I’ve added suicide statistics to this blog post, to highlight just how much of a problem it is for men still.
+This is why I’ve added suicide statistics to this blog article, to highlight just how much of a problem it is for men still.
 Men don’t tend to reach out for help, they don’t tend to open up to their friends, and just try to tough it out because that’s what men do.
 It’s time men realised that behaving like this might actually lead you to an early grave.
-For more information on mental health please check out this article: Mental Health: Painting A Picture Of The Issues With Statistics.
+For more information on mental health, please check out this article: Mental Health: Painting A Picture Of The Issues With Statistics.

 I have found that, over the years, people I know in general seem to open up to me about a lot of stuff unexpectedly.
 I guess it’s because I’m pretty open about my mental health and other health problems.